A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes: Discussion

 \section{Discussion}

 Our results show that standard, generic optimizers suffice for achieving strong results across batch sizes.
 Therefore, any research program to create new optimizers for training at larger batch sizes must start from the fact that Momentum, Adam, and likely other standard methods work fine at batch sizes as large as those considered in this paper.
 The LARS and LAMB update rules have no more to do with the batch size (or ``large" batches) than the Momentum or Adam update rules.
+Although \citet{you2019lamb} presented convergence rate bounds for LARS and LAMB to support their claims of superior performance, we show in Appendix~\ref{appendix:converge-proofs} that Adam satisfies a similar bound to LAMB.
+These bounds all rely on very unrealistic assumptions.\footnote{All convergence bounds assume no momentum is used, and the $L_{avg}$ bound for LAMB also assumes $\beta_2 = 0$, when it is typically 0.999.
+Additionally, $L_{avg}$ could still be large if $L_\infty$ is large, but we leave an empirical analysis of this to future work.} Most of all, they are loose upper bounds on the worst case behavior of the algorithms, not accurate reflections of optimizer performance in reality.
 Whether layer-wise normalization can be useful for optimization or regularization remains an open question.
 However, if LARS and LAMB have any advantage over standard techniques, it is not that they work dramatically better on the tasks and batch sizes in \citet{you2017lars,you2019lamb}.
-It should not surprise us that standard techniques continue to work as we increase the batch size -- increasing the batch size should make optimization easier, not harder, as the stochastic estimate of the full batch gradient becomes more accurate.\footnote{Of course, if the number of epochs is kept fixed as the batch size increases then performance may degrade due to using fewer updates.} This is not to suggest that there is nothing interesting about studying neural network optimization at larger batch sizes.
+This is not to suggest that there is nothing interesting about studying neural network optimization at larger batch sizes.
 For example, as gradient noise decreases, there may be opportunities to harness curvature information and extend the region of perfect scaling \citep{zhang2019algorithmic}.
 However, there is currently no evidence that LARS and LAMB scale better than Momentum and Adam.

 Our primary concern in this paper has been matching the state of the art---and establishing new baselines---for \emph{training speed} measurements of the sort used to justify new techniques and algorithms for training with larger batch sizes.
 In contrast, many practitioners are more concerned with obtaining the best possible validation error with a somewhat flexible training time budget.
 Part of the reason why matching LARS at batch size 32,768 was non-trivial is because getting state of the art training speed requires several tricks and implementation details that are not often discussed.
 It was not obvious to us \emph{a priori} which ones would prove crucial.
 These details do not involve changes to the optimizer, but they interact with the optimizer in a regime where all hyperparameters need to be well tuned to stay competitive, making it necessary to re-tune everything for a new optimizer.